 In 1987 the first schemes were introduced on the wider Somerset Levels and Moors to encourage wildlife friendly farming.
 These schemes, called Environmentally Sensitive Areas, paid farmers to maintain permanent grassland and prevent the ploughing of grasslands for arable crops.
 The schemes have also encouraged farmers in some areas to keep more water on their fields in the spring and early summer to support breeding waders and more water in the winter months for wintering waders, ducks and wildfowl such as lapwing, snipe, wigeon and teal.
 These schemes were replaced with the Environmental Stewardship scheme in 2005 and then Countryside Stewardship in 2015.

 Stock also plays a vital role in helping to manage the varied habitats of the nature reserves.
-Sheep and Devon Red cattle are often seen on the wildflower rich meadows after they have been cut for hay.
+Sheep and Ruby Red Devon cattle are often seen on the wildflower rich meadows after they have been cut for hay.
 Highland cattle may be spotted in the drier reedbeds before the nesting season, Exmoor ponies on the mire at Westhay Moor and Bagot goats at Canada Farm.
 Most of this stock is cared for by local farmers and the premium meat can be purchased locally.

 With special thanks to Adam Lockyear of the Farming and Wildlife Advisory Group South West